 Why were they singing?
 To amuse themselves, to entertain others, to earn a few quid or to enjoy the applause of an appreciative crowd?
 Why sing in unison when what you want is to stand out?
 If, indeed, that is what you want.

 According to the program notes, those Twenty Men Singing explore just that: why men raise their voice together in song, whether to celebrate life, to protest or lament.
-In song, a hoped for unity is being made unity audible.
-A chorus of disapproval is formed in resistance to whatever may threaten community.
+In song, a hoped for unity is being realised in sonic unison.
+A chorus of disapproval is formed in resistance to voices and actions that may threaten community.
 Leoš Janáček’s “Sedmdesát tisíc” (1909), for instance (as translated by John Binias), many-voices the pressures inflicted on the national identity of a Czech bordertown by neighboring but less than neighborly Germans and Poles:

 70,000 graves they dig for us

 Our own slaughter [ . . .].

 Let our voices thunder out: [. . .].

 Before we are finished [. . .].